 We know bad people can be really bad.
 We understand that women and men do not always feel respected when they put on their police uniforms.
 However, that does not grant them the right to let out their anger on the ones they arrest.
 Alejandro Jose Felix Hernandez was allegedly high when he unlawfully entered a gas station just after midnight.
 He assaulted an employee when he entered.
 The police came shortly afterward and tried to detain Hernandez.
 The store clerk verified evidence that Hernandez was resisting arrest and was combative with police.

-In order to subdue Hernandez, they used batons, fists, knee strikes to the head, and at least one tazor.
+In order to subdue Hernandez, they used batons, fists, knee strikes to the head, and at least one taser.
 Because of this excessive force, Hernandez was more than subdued.
 He had bruises, a broken leg, and was in a vegetative state.
-However, the most concerning part of all the events was that Hernandez’s body was passed to four different hospitals before ultimately dying.
+However, the most concerning part of all the events were that Hernandez’s body was passed to four different hospitals before ultimately dying.
 None of his medical reports mentioned how he was beaten by police officers and the death report cited that Hernandez died of natural causes.
 Hernandez’s family hired an attorney because they knew something wasn’t right.

 What To Do